Locarno Festival counters the somber mood of the world with art and comedy

 But there is much more cinema memory apart from the retrospective.
 Under the section Histoire(s) du Cinéma (Histories of cinema), the festival pays homage to distinguished personalities in the movie business.

-British actor Emma Thompson will be there to receive an honor award for her career, celebrated with a screening of director Ang Lee’s adaptation of Jane Austen’s Sense & Sensibility (1995).
+British actor Emma Thompson will be there to receive an honour award for her career, celebrated with a screening of director Ang Lee’s adaptation of Jane Austen’s Sense & Sensibility (1995).
 The Lebanese production company Abbout Productions will also be celebrated with screenings of two of its most representative features, Costa Brava, Lebanon, by Mounia Aki (2021) and Memory Box, by Joana Hadjithomas and Khalil Joreige (both of 2021).

 The festival also celebrates the Swiss director Simon Edelstein, an almost forgotten name from the golden era of francophone authors such as Alain Tanner, Claude Goretta, and Michel Soutter.
 New copies of all-time European classics, such as Roberto Rosselini’s Anno Uno (Italy’s year one, 1974) and Liliana Cavani’s The Year of the Cannibals (1969), will be screened along two films by Greek-American director Alexander Payne, of Sideways fame (2004).